sahilverma-dev/todoist-firebase/README.md

 # Todoist Firebase

 Todoist Firebase is Todoist Clone made with React JS and Firebase.
-This tools will help you to organize your life and works and maintain the tasks you want to performe in upcoming time.
+This tools will help you to organize your life and works and maintain the tasks you want to performed in upcoming time.

 ## Live Website URL